How much healthcare will our population need in five, ten, 20 years’ time?

 By showing how populations are composed—and how they are expected to change—population pyramids bring local differences to life.
 Contrast the Christmas tree-shape of the Barking and Dagenham population with the rectangular-shape of Worcestershire.

 The shape of each population pyramid is determined by trends in births, deaths, and migration.
 To help with decision-making, the Office for National Statistics (ONS) publish population projections.
-Because they are projections, the ONS also constructs alternative scenarios.
+Because the future is uncertain, the ONS also construct alternative scenarios.
 For example, what if international migration declined?
 Or what if women had fewer children than in the past?

 Age and healthcare use